 So what is miswring dc offset error?
 The main suspect that may lead to the error is speaker cord coming into contact with the car chassis or cord getting shorted.

 If this happens, redo the connection properly or isolate the speaker cord the right way, then have the unit reset.
+To learn more, check out our guide on how to reset a Kenwood stereo.

 If the speaker cord is damaged or the connections are loose, get a good speaker wire connector and fix the issue.